dcastillogi/aws-nextjs-deployment/README.md

 Once everything is configured correctly, your deployment should be ready to go.

 Configure the domain name to point to the CloudFront distribution.

+If you want more savings, please go to the web console and modify Amazon RDS Aurora cluster configuration to:

+Serverless v2 capacity settings
+Minimum capacity: 0

+This will save you money when the application is not in use.